Footwear

 Hydration and Recovery in Cold Weather

 A common misconception is that you can’t get dehydrated in cold weather.
 That can easily happen.
+Soccer players must brave the cold, and when choosing their winter soccer gear, it's important to consider not just the temperature but also the humidity, as it can affect how warm you feel.
 So, to take care of yourself and prevent dehydration while addressing the recovery process, you should always have the following items:

 Hydration is Key